You may have heard the adage that 80 percent of a company’s business comes from 20 percent of its customers. Many call these big customers “whales.”

 Facilitate collaboration

 RFP response management is a team effort.
-If your company is anything like RFPIO, you have SMEs and other stakeholders distributed worldwide.
+If your company is anything like Responsive, you have SMEs and other stakeholders distributed worldwide.
 Even if not, pinning people down for in-person meetings is a challenge.

-RFPIO enhances collaboration either directly through the project management platform or any of its third-party integration partners, such as Slack, Google Hangouts, Microsoft Teams, and so on.
+Responsive enhances collaboration either directly through the project management platform or any of its third-party integration partners, such as Slack, Google Hangouts, Microsoft Teams, and so on.

 Employ branded response templates